A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct a comprehensive empirical analysis of the performance of TMOBO on several synthetic and real-world benchmark problems that are formulated as EMOHPO.
-As demonstrated in Section \ref{sec-EMOHPO}, EMOHPO is essentially a multi-objective optimization problem defined over the combined space of hyperparameter settings and training epochs.
-Therefore, we compare TMOBO with several state-of-the-art MOBO methods in the literature, namely ParEGO \citep{knowles2006parego}, $q$EHVI \citep{daulton2020differentiable}, and $q$NEHVI \citep{daulton2021parallel}.
-To ensure a fair comparison, we enhance these MOBO methods by collecting all the observations $\{\bm{y}(\bm{x}, 1), \dots, \bm{y}(\bm{x}, t)\}$ into their results when sampling at the pair $(\bm{x}, t)$.
+Recall that EMOHPO is essentially a multi-objective optimization problem defined over the combined space of hyperparameter settings and training epochs.
+Therefore, we compare TMOBO with several state-of-the-art MOBO methods, namely ParEGO \citep{knowles2006parego}, $q$EHVI \citep{daulton2020differentiable}, and $q$NEHVI \citep{daulton2021parallel}.
+Notably, as discussed in Sections \ref{sec-introduction} and \ref{sec-review}, we exclude multi-fidelity optimization algorithms from the comparison because they do not consider the possibility that earlier epochs (or lower fidelity levels) could contribute to Pareto-optimal set or front.
+As a result, these methods are not applicable to solving EMOHPO.
+To ensure a fair comparison, we further enhance selected MOBO methods by collecting all the observations $\{\bm{y}(\bm{x}, 1), \dots, \bm{y}(\bm{x}, t)\}$ into their results when sampling at the pair $(\bm{x}, t)$.
 For clarity, in the following discussion, we use ParEGO-T to represent the enhanced version of ParEGO, and similarly for $q$EHVI-T and $q$NEHVI-T.

 Considering that all algorithms are stochastic, we perform 20 independent trial runs of each algorithm on each test problem.
-When measuring the performance of an algorithm, we compute the logarithm of the HV difference between the front found by the algorithm and the true Pareto-optimal front \citep{daulton2020differentiable,daulton2021parallel}.
-As the true Pareto-optimal front is generally unknown, it is estimated by the best front identified from the collection of actual observations across all algorithms and trials.
+The logarithm of the HV difference between the front found by an algorithm and the true Pareto-optimal front is computed to measure the performance \citep{daulton2020differentiable,daulton2021parallel}.
+Since the true Pareto-optimal front is generally unknown in practice, we approximate it by aggregating all observed solutions across all algorithms and trials and extracting the non-dominated set to form an empirical Pareto front.
+Although the empirical front may not fully capture the true Pareto front, this ensures an unbiased comparison, as no algorithm is favored a priori, and each method’s performance is evaluated relative to the best-known solutions discovered collectively.
 Similarly, the reference point is set as the least favorable solution with each dimension corresponding to the worst observed value of an objective so that it upper bounds all observations in the objective space for HV computation.
-See Appendix \ref{appx-algorithm config} for more details on experimental settings.
+Further details on algorithm configurations and corresponding sensitivity analyses are provided in Appendices \ref{appx-algorithm config} and \ref{appx-sensitivity}, respectively.
+In the rest of this section, we showcase and analyze the main numerical results of this study but refer interested readers to Appendix \ref{appx-results} for detailed results and additional experiments.